 Eligibility Criteria for Alabama Veterans

-Homeownership: You must own the home where the windows will be installed.
-Renters are not eligible.
+Homeownership: The house, where the windows will be installed must be yours.
+Renters are not qualified.

-Income Limits- Example: The Alabama Weatherization Assistance Program helps households earning up to 200% of the federal poverty level (about $60,000 for a family of four).
+The Alabama Weatherization Assistance Program for instance provides assistance to households making up to 200 percent of the federal poverty level or roughly $60000 for a family of four.

 Additional Requirements